 East Sac County Elementary Sac Building

-- East Sac County Elementary Sac Building's student population of 203 students has grown by 14% over five school years.
+- East Sac County Elementary Sac Building's student population of 194 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-4|

 |Total Students||194 students|

 - East Sac County Elementary Sac Building is ranked within the bottom 50% of all 1,232 schools in Iowa (based off of combined math and reading proficiency testing data) for the 2017-18 school year.